ltpUYEN/helmet/README.md

 ## Key Findings

-* The dataset contains information on [Total Number] libraries across the Helmet network after cleaning.
+* The dataset contains information on libraries across the Helmet network after cleaning.
 * Data validation confirmed the uniqueness of `Library_ID`s after removing duplicates.
 NULL value checks were performed.
-* The distribution of libraries varies across the zones (Espoo, Helsinki, Kauniainen, Vantaa), with [Zone Name] having the most libraries.
+* The distribution of libraries varies across the zones (Espoo, Helsinki, Kauniainen, Vantaa), with Helsinki having the most libraries.
 * The dataset includes entries for mobile libraries operating within the network.

 ## Future Work / Limitations